pantheon-systems/documentation/source/content/traffic-limits.md

 reviewed: "2020-06-22"
 ---

-Pantheon’s customers generate the most value from WebOps, and an essential component of our WebOps platform is ensuring the uptime and performance of your site.
-Pantheon optimizes for site traffic based on your choice of pricing plan, and we deploy backend resources to support your continued success.
+Pantheon’s customers generate the most value from [WebOps](https://pantheon.io/webops?docs), and an essential component of our WebOps platform is ensuring the uptime and performance of your site.
+Pantheon optimizes for site traffic based on your choice of [pricing plan](https://pantheon.io/pricing-comparison?docs), and we deploy [backend resources](/platform-resources#platform-resources) to support your continued success.

-The number of unique visits displayed in Pantheon’s Site Dashboard determines the traffic Pantheon will apply for evaluating use on your site under your pricing plan.
-Our [Metrics in the Site Dashboard](/metrics) doc outlines available traffic metrics, where to find them in the Dashboard, and why they [rarely match other analytics](#why-doesnt-pantheons-traffic-metrics-match-my-other-analytics) like Google Analytics.
+The number of unique visits displayed in [Pantheon’s Site Dashboard](/metrics) determines the traffic Pantheon will apply for evaluating use on your site under your pricing plan.

 ## Site Traffic Measurement Model

 Pantheon helps ensure your sites are performing at their best by provisioning server-side resources designed to support the traffic associated with your selected pricing plan.
-When the traffic to sites consistently exceeds the limits of your plan, Pantheon may automatically adjust you to a pricing plan to better maintain your site performance.
+When the site traffic consistently exceeds the limits of your plan, Pantheon may automatically adjust you to a pricing plan to better maintain your site performance.

-Site traffic consists of two components: Site Visits and Pages Served.
-The Site Dashboard gives you immediate access to these metrics that are refreshed daily.
+Site traffic consists of two components: **Site Visits** and **Pages Served**.
+The Site Dashboard gives you immediate access to these metrics, which are refreshed daily.
 Customers should choose the plan that suits their anticipated traffic and continually monitor that choice using Pantheon's Site Dashboard.

 ## Traffic Metrics